MicrosoftDocs/power-automate-docs/articles/sap-integration/env-variables-connection-refs.md

 ## Reuse the environment variable in a flow

 Environment variables are available in a flow's dynamic content selector.
-Go into a SAP Integration cloud flow to select the environment variables to reuse in [SAP actions](/connectors/sap/#actions).
+Go into an SAP Integration cloud flow to select the environment variables to reuse in [SAP actions](/connectors/sap/#actions).

 1. Open a flow in the SAP Integration solution.
-1. In a flow action, click on **Add dynamic content** to open the dynamic content selector.
+1. In a flow action, select **Add dynamic content** to open the dynamic content selector.
 All environment variables that you have access to are listed.
 1. Select the desired environment variable.
-1. Click **Save**.
+1. Select **Save**.

  :::image type="content" source="media/env-refs/header-dynamic-content.png" alt-text="The header's dynamic content selector list in a solution-aware cloud flow.":::